 On Wednesday, Prime Minister Mateusz Morawiecki told Polish radio that the government plans to triple the country’s solar energy capacity this year.
 “We will triple our photovoltaic capacities to 1.5 gigawatts”, the Polish Premier said.
 Despite the three-fold hike, photovoltaic energy would still only account for some 3% of Poland’s total installed power capacity of 45 gigawatts, according to Reuters.

 Around 80% of electricity in Poland is produced from coal, the highest percentage in the EU.

-According to Eurostat, renewables accounted for around 10.9% of Poland’s energy mix, and needs to increase to at least 15% by 2020 to comply with EU climate targets.
+According to Eurostat, renewables, including solar energy, accounted for around 10.9% of the energy mix in Poland, and needs to increase to at least 15% by 2020 to comply with EU climate targets.

 “Energy and climate policy, but also innovation, will be key to [creating] an appropriate future economic model and these issues will be fundamental in Silesia”, PM Morawiecki further said, referring to Poland’s Silesia region, the heart of the country’s coal industry and where his own constituency of Katowice is located.